ToBoDev/assessPool/README.md

-# assessPool v1.0.0
+# assessPool v2.0.0
 Pool-Seq analysis software

 * Filters SNPs based on adjustable criterion with suggestions for pooled data
 * Determines pool number and prepares proper data structure for analysis
 * Creates a customizable run script for Popoolation2 for all pairwise comparisons
-* Runs Popoolation2
+* Runs Popoolation2 and poolfstat
-* Imports Popoolation2 output
+* Imports Popoolation2 and poolfstat output
 * Generates population genetic statistics and plots for data visualization.

 ### Quick Start